peilingjiang/log/README.md

 To install and use the Log-it package, please follow the steps below.

-First, install the NPM package
+First, install the NPM package.

 ```bash
 npm install log-here-now